kinetic-flow/arcin-infinitas/README.md

 When keyboard mode is enabled, button pressees will register as keystrokes.
 Configure each key codes in the menu as shown above.

+## Mode switching

+First, turn on "Enable mode switching" in the config tool.

+Then:

+* Holding Start + Select + 1 for 3 seconds will switch between input modes (controller <=> keyboard).
+Key 2 or 4 will flash to indicate which mode you are in.
+* Holding Start + Select + 3 for 3 seconds will switch between turntable modes (analog only <=> digital only).
+Key 2 or 4 will flash to indicate which mode you are in.

+Note that when you use the mode switching button combinations, the changes are not permanently saved; when the controller is unplugged, things will revert back to what was set in the configuration tool.
+This is intentional!

 ## Building

 This section is for developers only.
 If you're just looking to run this on your board, download the [latest release](https://github.com/minsang-github/arcin-infinitas/releases/latest).